 Assistant Professor, Principal Investigator

-Dr. Chen received her doctorate at Hebei Medical University China in Cardiovascular Physiology.
-After post-doctoral studies at Harbor-UCLA investigating the nitric oxide and GABA signal transduction in the somatosympathetic reflexes and their cardiovascular control mechanisms, Dr. Chen joined the lab of Dr. Arditi studying varying aspects of innate immunity, Chlamydia pneumoniae infection, and atherosclerosis.
-Dr. Chen has received an AHA Grant-in-Aid Award and has recently been awarded her first R01 from the NIH to investigate the role of IL-17 and the NLRP3 inflammasome activation in atherogenesis.
+Chen received her doctorate at Hebei Medical University China in Cardiovascular Physiology.
+After post-doctoral studies at Harbor-UCLA investigating the nitric oxide and GABA signal transduction in the somatosympathetic reflexes and their cardiovascular control mechanisms, Chen joined the lab of Moshe Arditi, MD, studying varying aspects of innate immunity, Chlamydia pneumoniae infection, and atherosclerosis.
+Chen has received an AHA Grant-in-Aid Award and has recently been awarded her first R01 from the NIH to investigate the role of IL-17 and the NLRP3 inflammasome activation in atherogenesis.

 Timothy R. Crother, PhD

-Dr. Crother received his doctorate at Indiana University in Molecular, Cellular, and Developmental Biology.
-After post-doctoral studies at UCLA investigating the pathogenesis of Borrelia burgdorferi (the causative agent of Lyme disease), Dr. Crother joined the lab of Dr. Arditi studying varying aspects of innate immunity, Chlamydia pneumoniae infection and asthma.
+Crother received his doctorate at Indiana University in Molecular, Cellular, and Developmental Biology.
+After post-doctoral studies at UCLA investigating the pathogenesis of Borrelia burgdorferi (the causative agent of Lyme disease), Crother joined the lab of Moshe Arditi, MD, studying varying aspects of innate immunity, Chlamydia pneumoniae infection and asthma.

 Kenichi Shimada, PhD

-Dr. Shimada received his PhD in Microbiology and Immunology at Kitasato University.
-Dr. Shimada joined Dr. Arditi's lab and is now studying host defenses against pathogens, innate immunity, and immune regulation.
-Dr. Shimada made the seminal observation that oxidized mitochondrial DNA during apoptosis is released and binds to cytosolic NLRP3 to activate it for IL-1 beta production (immunity paper).
-Dr. Shimada is now investigating the mitochondria and NLRP3 inflammasome activation mechanisms, acute lung injury and the role of Rip2 and Th17 in Chlamydia pneumoniae infections.
+Shimada received his PhD in Microbiology and Immunology at Kitasato University.
+Shimada joined the Arditi Laboratory and is now studying host defenses against pathogens, innate immunity, and immune regulation.
+Shimada made the seminal observation that oxidized mitochondrial DNA during apoptosis is released and binds to cytosolic NLRP3 to activate it for IL-1 beta production (immunity paper).
+Shimada is now investigating the mitochondria and NLRP3 inflammasome activation mechanisms, acute lung injury and the role of Rip2 and Th17 in Chlamydia pneumoniae infections.